Sim4n6/sim4n6.github.io/_posts/2019-09-24-dfir-ntfs-pipenv.md

 ---
-title: How to install dfir_ntfs from Github using Pipenv
+title: Installation of dfir_ntfs pkg from Github in Virtual env using Pipenv
 update: 2019-09-24 12:12
 ---